lambdaclass/concrete/ROADMAP.md

    the checker and linearity gates would catch the exact bug class if it came back.

+13r. **Doc-snippet compile gate (from the Zig-at-100k-lines lessons, 2026-07-07).** Every ```con code block in README/site/docs/*.md must either COMPILE (or compile-and-check for reject examples marked as such) or carry an explicit `pseudocode`/`illustrative` marker.
+Zig's real-world pain was stale online examples drifting from an evolving language; Concrete avoids it early by making doc snippets first-class evidence — a gate extracts fenced `con` blocks and runs each through the compiler, failing on an unmarked block that no longer compiles.
+Cheap, high-leverage, and directly serves the no-dark-constructs / honest-docs discipline.
+Slice-friendly: start with docs/ that already contain runnable snippets.
+HIGHEST-PRIORITY of these four.

+13s. **Allocator-as-value research — BEFORE Phase 7 collection APIs harden (2026-07-07).** `with(Alloc)` is the AUTHORITY ("may allocate"); it does not say WHICH allocator owns the memory.
+Arenas, tests, embedded, hot-reload, plugins, and the #35 validation project all want allocator IDENTITY, not just permission (the Zig hot-reload story is the sharpest argument: memory must outlive a reloaded library, which needs a named allocator the caller controls).
+Research an explicit allocator value threaded alongside the capability — e.g. `fn parse(input: &Text, alloc: Allocator) with(Alloc) -> Result<Ast, ParseError>` — under the linear/H17 rules (an `Allocator` is a borrow or a Copy handle, never a hidden global).
+TIMING IS THE POINT: retrofitting an allocator parameter into already-shipped collection signatures is an H12/H17-scale burn-down, so decide the model before Phase 7
+   #3+ harden the APIs.
+Deliverable is a design doc + decision, not
+   implementation.

+13t. **Recoverable-vs-fatal error convention doc (2026-07-07).** Write the normative split so stdlib `Result` usage stays consistent and does not drift into Zig-style everything-bubbles noise: `Result` for DOMAIN / user / environment failures (parse error, file-not-found, connection refused);
+   `abort`/trap for INVARIANT failures, OOM, bounds, and arithmetic traps (already the shipped stance — checked arithmetic, array bounds, E0286 forcing acknowledgment); and the audit/report surface must NAME which failures a function treats as recoverable vs fatal.
+Mostly codifies existing behavior, but writing it down is what prevents API-by-API drift.
+Feeds the Phase 7 std ergonomics work and the #35 error surfaces.

+13u. **Trap / debug runtime UX — shaped by #35 (2026-07-07).** Runtime traps
+   (bounds, overflow, div-by-zero, OOM, checked-cast) currently abort without a source span.
+Make them useful: a source span on the trap where the emitter can carry one, a `concrete run --trace` mode, stable runtime-failure reports, and debug builds tuned for inspectability.
+This is real usability work best scoped AFTER #35 tells us which traps actually hurt in a real workload — file now, prioritize by evidence.
+Lowest-urgency of these four; pull it forward only if the validation project makes trap opacity painful.

 2a.
 Add qualified name access and import aliases for module hygiene.
 Phase 5 closed the core modules/imports/visibility surface, but daily use still has a namespace gap: if two imported modules export the same public name, the